mendix/docs/content/en/docs/appstore/modules/oidc.md

     For signing into the app, the OIDC SSO module will not use token introspection and will always validate against the published jwks endpoint.

-* Stores an access token for each end-user that can be used to make API calls on their behalf.
+* Stores an access token for each end-user that can be used to make API calls on their behalf
 * Can be configured to use either client_secret_post or client_secret_basic as the client authentication method.
-Both make use of the client-id and client-secret as configured at the IdP.
+Both make use of the client-id and client-secret as configured at the IdP
 * Supports ACR in authorization requests.
 The ACR in OIDC protocol is used to indicate the desired level of assurance or strength of authentication during the authentication process.
-It allows the relying party (your application) to request a specific level of authentication assurance from the identity provider (IdP) (version 2.3.0 and above).
+It allows the relying party (your application) to request a specific level of authentication assurance from the identity provider (IdP) (version 2.3.0 and above)
+* Supports response_mode=query and response_mode=form_post

 #### 1.2.3 Limitations